shriharivish/shriharivish.github.io/_projects/2_project.md

     Heating Architecture and Mounting Mechanism
 </div>

 An incubator is best represented by a human body in terms of the ambient conditions required to help cells and tissues grow.
 The most important factor thus is temperature.
-The design of the system was extremely constricted due to the movement of the robot’s arm.
-A heater generating over 800W would have to be used to be able to reliably run the control loop with margin.
-Given size constraints, we finally found one suitable option, a ceramic thin plate heater.
-I designed and manually fabricated the mounting mechanism with reliable materials with proven resistance to heat and durability at high temperatures.
-I also architected the circuilation system for even distribution of heat in the chamber.
+The space required to implement the additional devices for creating an incubator was restricted due to the movement of the robot’s arm.
+A 800W heater was needed to achieve the specified temperature requirement and maintain the control loop within the prescribed margin.
+Given the constraints, a ceramic thin plate heater was chosen.
+I also chose suitable materials and fabricated a rugged mounting mechanism to withstand and isolate the heat over long periods of time.
+I thereafter, architected the circulation system for even distribution of heat in the chamber.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">